idio-lang/DIPS/source/implementing-idio/simple-types/numbers-and-constants.rst

 bits worth of space.
 Definitely room for Unicode's 21 bits in one and I fancy we could squeeze our trio of ``#t``, ``#f`` and ``#n`` into another.

+And if it turns out that 8 different constant types isn't enough then we can revisit this and make it 16 or 32 or ... and still have room for what is almost certainly our biggest group of constants, Unicode.

 Let's try that, then, with ``10`` as the tag and ``ccc`` being our 3 bits of "constant type differentiator":